Saichō: Integration of the Perfect and Esoteric teachings

 However, Saichō faced significant challenges.
 During his years of study, many of his early disciples left Mount Hiei, either defecting to the Hosso school or studying Esoteric Buddhism with Kūkai.
 Despite these challenges, Saichō continued to promote the integration of Esoteric practices within the Tendai system.
 He envisioned the practice of both exoteric (Lotus Sutra) and esoteric teachings as fundamental to the path of enlightenment.
 Yet, over time, Saichō began to realize that his vision of enmitsu itchi was not fully shared by Kūkai, particularly regarding the esoteric precepts and the nature of transmission.

 The relationship between Saichō and Kūkai eventually began to deteriorate due to differing interpretations of Esoteric practice and the role of secret teachings.
 Saichō’s commitment to maintaining the open study of Esoteric texts and his disagreements with Kūkai's exclusive and secretive approach to Esoteric Buddhism led to a public split.
 The split between Saichō and Kūkai had a lasting impact on the development of both Tendai and Shingon Buddhism in Japan.

-While Saichō’s final years were marked by increasing disagreements with other Buddhists of his time (especially with Hosso and Shingon figures), his teachings left an indelible mark on the history of Japanese Buddhism, providing a systematic foundation for the integration of different Buddhist practice traditions.
-These traditions would have a significant impact on the development of other Japanese Buddhist schools in the Kamakura period.